houseabsolute/List-SomeUtils/README.md

 Nothing by default.
 To import all of this module's symbols use the `:all` tag.
 Otherwise functions can be imported by name as usual:

-    use List::MoreUtils ':all';
+    use List::SomeUtils ':all';

-    use List::MoreUtils qw{ any firstidx };
+    use List::SomeUtils qw{ any firstidx };

-Because historical changes to the API might make upgrading List::MoreUtils difficult for some projects, the legacy API is available via special import tags.
+Because historical changes to the API might make upgrading List::SomeUtils difficult for some projects, the legacy API is available via special import tags.